Y-salib/light-and-sound-Game/README.md

 ![](gif4-link-here)

 ## Reflection Questions
-Quick note: About the video, I was really excited to talk about these topics and mention my experiences.
-Though,I try to speed up in the video to meet the time requirement of 5 min.
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
 2.
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random